ExodusMovement/haraka/README.md

   type?: 'spring' | 'timing', // default = 'spring', `Animated.spring()` or `Animated.timing()`
-  onStart?: func, // to be executed once animation is started, inside `.start()` onComplete?: func, // to be executed once animation is completed, inside `.start()` ref?: bool, // this will return the animation reference instead of playing it immediately
+  onStart?: func, // to be executed once animation is started, inside `.start()` onComplete?: func, // to be executed once animation is completed, inside `.start()` delay?: number, // used to delay the start of the animation (ms) ref?: bool, // this will return the animation reference instead of playing it immediately
   // can be useful for animating multiple behaviors with `Animated.sequence()` and `Animated.parallel()`
   // `onStart` and `onComplete `are ignored when `ref` is enabled